ijlee2/embroider-css-modules/packages/ember-codemod-remove-ember-css-modules/README.md

 - [x] Remove the remaining instances of `local-class` attributes and `{{local-class}}` helpers from `ember-css-modules`.
 - [x] Confirm that you can run all scripts in `package.json`.

-Step 3.
-Celebrate.

 <sup>1.
-Some prerequisites for running `ember-codemod-remove-ember-css-modules`: First, migrate to the Octane layout (flat or nested).
+Some prerequisites for running the codemod: First, migrate to the Octane layout (flat or nested).
 You can leverage codemods for [classic](https://github.com/ember-codemods/ember-component-template-colocation-migrator) and [pod](https://github.com/ijlee2/ember-codemod-pod-to-octane) layouts.
 Second, [refactor code](#how-to-refactor-code) to help the codemod update templates correctly.</sup>

 <sup>2.
 Files such as `.eslintrc.js`, `.prettierrc.js`, `.stylelintrc.js`, `.template-lintrc.js`, `ember-cli-build.js`, `package.json`, `postcss.config.js`, `tsconfig.json`, etc.</sup>